BETHESDA BIG TRAIN BASEBALL CAMP OVERVIEW

 Most importantly, bring a positive attitude!

-All campers will bring their own lunches, which will be stored in the air conditioned concessions stand at Shirley Povich Field.
+All campers will bring their own lunches, which will be stored in the air conditioned concession stand at Shirley Povich Field.

 Registrants who change their camp session two weeks or less prior to the start of either week of camp will be charged a $25 administrative fee.

-If Big Train Summer Camp is cancelled due to the coronavirus pandemic, registrants will receive a full refund.
+If Big Train Summer Camp is cancelled due to circumstances beyond our control, registrants will receive a full refund.

 All parents or legal guardians of campers must also submit a signed CAMP WAIVER in order to participate, which you will see on the registration page.

 For carpool pickups and drop offs, please have a note signed by all parents of campers included.

 All campers are responsible for their own equipment.
 Big Train Summer Baseball Camp will not be held responsible for any lost items.
 Any lost item will be put in the Camp lost and found.
 Parents must call 301-365-1076 to discuss items lost at camp.
 Please make sure all equipment is labeled with the camper's name.